 As a teenager Rumsey volunteered during his summer holidays from school to work as a music teacher for the Elizabeth Johnson Organization where he taught approximately 40 exchange students from Yugoslavia, Italy, France and Germany.
 He also worked for the Alton Archaeological society working on local site excavations.

 Rumsey has a fondness for nature and became a member of the Hampshire and IOW Naturalist Trust as a boy.
 He used to keep slow worms, nurse sick hedgehogs and had a rather odd fungus collection and did a show and tell at school with a dead rat which he had in a shoe box.

-As a teenager Rumsey started DJ-ing at local clubs and, upon leaving college, pursued a broadcasting career with Radio Caroline as their ‘Roadshow’ DJ (Ross Revenge era).
+As a teenager Rumsey started DJ-ing at local small clubs being kinda shy he found this was a great icebreaker with the girls.
+Upon leaving college he built a successful local Disco business (thanks to a friend we shall call Roger) and pursued a broadcasting career with Radio Caroline as their ‘Roadshow’ DJ (Ross Revenge era).

 In the late Eighties while pursuing his entertainment industry goals during the day Rumsey started working night shifts in IT for a Life Science Company.

 During the day Rumsey created, produced and hosted the successful magazine format radio show ‘London Calling’ on KWIZ (Los Angeles), targeting the British community but surprisingly also attracting a large American audience (audience estimates were circa 450,000).
 He marketed commercials for ‘London Calling’ to such diverse companies as MTV, the Daily Express newspaper (International Edition) and Graham & James Attorneys.
 Aside from interviewing local VIP’s and the British film stars of the day, the show also supported non-profit groups such as the British American Chamber of Commerce ( who he later worked for) and the Grove Shakespeare Theater Group.